stevengoldbergm/Note-Taker/README.md

 Click the plus sign to make a new note, click the note titles that generate to review what you've written, and click the red trashcan to dump old notes in the bin!

+You can try out the working app [HERE!](https://note-taker-sgm86.herokuapp.com/notes)

 ## Questions

 For more information, feel free to contact me: